Riceman2000/d2c-rs/README.md

 Created to be a drop in replacement for this tool: https://github.com/ddries/d2c.rs

-> [!WARNING]
-> This code currently does NOT WORK due to the dependency [`cloudflare-rs`](https://github.com/cloudflare/cloudflare-rs) not being updated to the latest API spec.
-> Once this dependency has been updated on Crates.io and the necessary patches published, d2c-rs will be working.

----

 d2c-rs (Dynamic DNS Cloudflare) is a very simple program to automatically update the IP address of A DNS records from Cloudflare using your current public IP.
 This tool is designed to be run regularly e.g. on a [cronjob](https://en.wikipedia.org/wiki/Cron).

 ## Project goals